 - Salt and freshly ground black pepper

-- Put the pine nuts, lemon peel and parsley on a cutting board in a little mound; chop it all together with a chef's knife until the mixture is uniformly finely chopped.
+- Put the pine nuts, lemon peel and parsley on a cutting board in a little mound.
+Chop it all together with a large knife until the mixture is uniformly finely chopped.
 Transfer to a small bowl and stir in the Parmesan cheese and olive oil.

 - Toss the Brussels sprouts with the gremolata and season with salt and pepper to taste.